10 things to know if you're planning to start exercising

 So it’s the start of a new year and you’ve decided it’s time you did some exercise.
 But…where do you begin?

 If you haven’t exercised much before, or it’s been awhile, it can be daunting to know how to start.
-We’ve put together this guide to getting active, to help you develop a healthier, happier lifestyle in 2018 and beyond.
+We’ve put together this guide to getting active, to help you develop a healthier, happier lifestyle this year and beyond.

 1. How much exercise should you actually be doing?